This post was updated September 22, 2021.

 No doubt a visitor from another planet would find us humans a strange bunch indeed hearing that we covet a fabric made from the secretions of a worm.

 When buying Thai silk, you’ll generally encounter four types: brocaded, dupioni, mudmee and plain weave.
-Yes, there are more types of weave, and of course every village produces their own unique silk, but almost all Thai silks will fall into these four catagories.
-(Yes, this is a simplification of types of Thai silk, but for the novice silk buyer, it’s an easy and effective way to classify silk.)
+Yes, there are more types of weave, and of course every village produces their own unique silk, but almost all Thai silks will fall into these four categories.
+(This is a simplification of types of Thai silk, but for the novice silk buyer, it’s an easy and effective way to classify silk.)

 Brocaded Thai Silk